nus-cs2103-AY1718S1/addressbook-level2/doc/UserGuide.md

 Finds persons whose names contain any of the given keywords.<br>
 Format: `find KEYWORD [MORE_KEYWORDS]`

-> The search is case sensitive, the order of the keywords does not matter, only the name is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).
+> The search is case insensitive, the order of the keywords does not matter, only the name is searched, and persons matching at least one keyword will be returned (i.e. `OR` search).

 Examples:
 * `find John`<br>
-  Returns `John Doe` but not `john`
+  Returns `John Doe`, also return `john`
 * `find Betsy Tim John`<br>
-  Returns Any person having names `Betsy`, `Tim`, or `John`
+  Returns Any person having names `Betsy`, `Tim`, or `John`, regardless of upper or lower case

 ### Deleting a person : `delete`
 Deletes the specified person from the address book.
 Irreversible.<br>